Sales is suffering from 9 brutal ills:

 Today, salespeople have everything they need to be successful and with that comes less need for the basics.
 We’re seeing a generation of salespeople who don’t have to do the work that hones their selling skills.
 When salespeople have to learn to research or build their own cadence or make cold calls without the support of email, or video, or write their own emails or manage their opportunities without CRM etc. they learn invaluable lessons and skills that make them better salespeople.

 Selling is a skill and like all skills, it can be honed, improved, developed and maximized.
-And like all skills, it can be improved via tools, but it can also be killed by tools.
+And like all skills, it can be improved via tools, but it can also be killed by the over reliance on sales tools.

 We need to be careful how much we rely on sales tools, ’cause as much as many of you may want to rely on automation and a powerful sales stack, getting the deal will always come down to the most skilled salespeople.